SAVE THE BEES

 Benjamin Schreiber is heading the climate and energy team, having previously served as the climate and energy tax analyst at Friends of the Earth.
 Prior to joining friends of the Earth he was a staff attorney at Environment America where he focused on energy issues.
 Ben received a B.A. in sociology from the University of Chicago and a J.D. from Washington University in St. Louis.

 Sharon Smith is Friends of the Earth's accountant.
 She brings with her more than 20 years of accounting experience.
 Her tremendous organization and commitment to producing results above and beyond expectations are an asset to the organization.
 In her spare time she enjoys creating personal calendars, all occasions’ cards and photo collages.
 Sharon also has an interest in computers and electronic gadgets.

-Peter Stocker directs our membership program and has a wide range of development experience in Europe, Central America, and the U.S. His experience includes delivering humanitarian aid to Bosnia, fundraising for women’s rights in Nicaragua, and managing the membership and institutional giving programs at Youth Radio in Berkeley and the Eviction Defense Collaborative in San Francisco.
+Peter Stocker directs our development program and has a wide range of development experience in Europe, Central America and the U.S. His experience includes delivering humanitarian aid to Bosnia, fundraising for women’s rights in Nicaragua, and managing the membership and institutional giving programs at Youth Radio in Berkeley and the Eviction Defense Collaborative in San Francisco.
 His development background includes in-depth experience with direct mail, online fundraising, grant writing, and data management.
 Peter is a graduate of U.C.
 San Diego and received his Master's in Rural Development from Sussex University in the United Kingdom.